King's College London

 The Political Potential of Play and its Constitution of Subjectivities.
 Presentation at The 2nd Creative Intentions Conference.
 University of Manchester, June 20, 2014

-philosophy, art history, media studies, sociology, literary theory, game studies
+philosophy, art history, media studies, sociology, game studies